cloudflare/cloudflare-docs/content/images/transform-images/control-origin-access.md

   // You could also process the path to add or remove directories, modify filenames, etc. const imageURL = hiddenImageOrigin + requestURL.path
   // This will fetch image from the given URL, but to the website's visitors this
   // will appear as a response to the original request.
-Visitor’s browser will
+Visitor's browser will
   // not see this URL.
   return fetch(imageURL, {cf:{image:resizingOptions}})
 }